s-neilson/CORNISH-CNN-classifier/README.md

 * downloadConfiguration.txt: Configuration for file downloader
 * inputConfiguration.txt: Configuration for data preproprocesing when training a model/optimising hyperparameters.
 * trainingConfiguration.txt: Configuration for the training of a model (or models when optimising hyperparameters).
+* testingConfiguration.txt: Configuration for the multiple object testing of a model.
 * hyperparameterLimitsConfiguration: Configuration containing the ranges in which hyperparameters can be optimised.
 The hyperparameter _extraFirstBlock_ always has the range of true and false.